-1. The parent/guardian may be called for immediate pick up.

-- 2. In the case of a suspension, or if the situation becomes severe, a parent meeting will be conducted with the parent/guardian, the Director, and a Special Populations Program Manager. - 3.
+- 1. The parent/guardian may be called for immediate pick up.
+This may also result in an immediate suspension. - 2.
+In the case of a suspension, or if the situation becomes severe, a parent meeting will be conducted with the parent/guardian, the on-site director, Family Resource Educator (preschool only) and a Special Populations Program Manager. - 3.
 Depending on the situation, a Behavior Support Plan may be implemented for the child. - 4.
 Upon continued occurrences, a follow-up parent meeting will be held to review results of Behavior Support Plan. - 5.
 If your child is suspended for 1-5 days, there will be no refund for that day and/or week. - 6.
 If your child is removed from the program for the remainder of the session, such as Break Camp or Before and/or After-School program, your deposits cannot be refunded or transferred. - 7.
 We reserve the right to grant exceptions to #1-4 of the above discipline steps in cases involving severe, extenuating and/or exceptional circumstances; examples include behavior that: - Hurts another child, either physically or verbally. - Hurts himself/herself/themselves. - Destroys (non-disposable) property. - Creates a one-on-one extended situation with staff, which takes them out of their designated ratio.